dpaquette01/Arduino-Fan-Control-Server/readme.txt

 The fan control uses a digital pin to with on or off a connected relay. ( I am not responsible for how you decide to implement the hardware, including how the relay gets its main power source, this can be dangerous if electrical safety standards are not followed)

 ------------------------------------------
-You can contact the developer, David Paquette, which any questions or suggestions at dpaquette01@aol.com
+You can contact the developer, David Paquette, with any questions or suggestions at dpaquette01@aol.com